 - Nicotine increases heart rate and blood pressure.

 - The effects can usually be felt immediately, and can last up to 30 minutes depending on the dose.

 - First time users often feel dizzy or nauseous, even after just a few puffs or “drags” from a cigarette.

 - Regular users often report that smoking reduces their anxiety and helps them relax.

 - Some smokers say nicotine reduces their appetite, so they eat less.

 - Smoking during pregnancy can harm an unborn child, resulting in low birth weight and other complications.
 If you are the partner of someone who is expecting a child and has quit smoking, it is helpful (and way cool) if you support them by also quitting during the pregnancy period.

-If you smoke and want to quit…
+If you use nicotine and want to quit

-- Tell all your friends and family that you are trying to quit and get their support.
+- Tell all your friends and family that you are trying to quit, and get their support.